southside-chillers/southside.chillers.online/southside/content/chapters/ring-cycle.md

 “A gnome in these parts?” writes Mandi.
 “I’m sorry, I’ve never seen a gnome in my life!”

 They are interrupted by a startling noise from outside the tavern.
 It can only be described as horrific—as if the fabric of spacetime itself is ripping, as if the concept of sound is undergoing a traumatic experience.
 The skeletons are terrified; Handi and Vandi run to the back room.
-Mandi starts bolding the window shutters closed.
+Mandi starts bolting the window shutters closed.
 Bandi runs to the door and pushes a table against it to barricade it shut.

 “What’s going on?!” says Hermione.
 But none of the skeletons are writing anything down; they’re too busy prepping for what seems like an imminent attack.